Violence against men: Conscription

 Women protest conscription and war on World Peace Day March near the Hotel Australia, King William Street, North Adelaide, 1969.

 Conscription, sometimes called "the draft", is the compulsory enlistment of people in a national service, most often a military service.
-Historically, only men have been subjected to military drafts, and currently only three countries conscript women and men on the same formal conditions: Norway, Sweden and the Netherlands.
+Historically, only men have been subjected to military drafts, and currently only Four countries conscript women and men on the same formal conditions: Denmark, Norway, Sweden and the Netherlands.

 Male-only conscription, or compulsory military service, has been criticized as sexist.
 Critics regard it as discriminatory to compel men, but not women, into military service.
 They say the conscription of men normalizes male violence, conscripts are indoctrinated into sexism and violence against men, and military training socializes conscripts into patriarchal gender roles.
 Despite that, some feminist organizations have resisted inclusion of women in conscription, most notably the Norwegian Association for Women's Rights.

 Wartime sexual violence

 Wartime sexual violence committed against men is used as psychological warfare in order to demoralize the enemy.
 The practice is ancient, and was recorded as taking place during the Crusades.
 During periods of armed conflict men may be raped, sexually mutilated, sexually humiliated, forced to commit incest, or even enslaved.
 Castration in particular is used as a means of physical torture with strong psychological effects, namely the loss of the ability to procreate and the loss of the status of a full man.
 In recent conflicts such as the Bosnian war and a number of smaller conflicts across East Africa the most commonly reported act of sexual violence was genital violence.
 While sexual violence in all its forms is criminalized in international law, the culture of silence around sexual violence against men often leaves male victims with no support.

 Several men have described being raped and subjected to other forms of sexual violence perpetrated by both female and male soldiers and interrogators while detained at the Guantanamo Bay detention camp and CIA black sites.

-In one study, less than 3% of organizations that address rape as a weapon of war mention men or provide services to male victims.
+In one study, less than 3% of organizations that address rape as a weapon of war mention men or provide services to male victims, and nearly a quarter of those organization explicitly deny that sexual violence against men is an issue.
 Works of Dorota Glowacka illuminates the under-researched issue of sexual violence against men and boys during the holocaust.
 In her study Glowacka explores a multitude of cases where male victims experienced sexual assault, coercion, and humiliation within Nazi concentration camps, a subject that has historically been overshadowed by the predominant focus on female victims of sexual violence.